Challenger Society Travel Awards

 • PhD students may apply for two awards, i.e., both UK, both international or one of each.

 Please submit your application to one of the following deadlines: January 15th, April 15th, July 15th and October 15th.
 Each deadline will have a total budget of around £1,500.
-Monies can be rolled over if not fully used in anyone period.
+Monies can be rolled over if not fully used in any one period.
 If you have any questions regarding the scheme, please contact Sophie Wilmes s.wilmes@bangor.ac.uk

 Detailed Guidelines for Travel Award Applicants can be found here